 This HUFP has been prepared in accordance the PKGT EIS and associated Infrastructure Approval (SSI 9471).
-It describes how the management measures and commitments in the PKGT EIS, Infrastructure Approval (SSI 9471) relating to the management of unexpected Aboriginal Heritage and non-Aboriginal Heritage finds are to be implemented by the Principal Contractor during Stage 2A construction of the Project.
+It describes how the management measures and commitments in the PKGT EIS and Infrastructure Approval (SSI 9471) relating to the management of unexpected Aboriginal Heritage and non-Aboriginal Heritage finds are to be implemented by the Principal Contractors during Stage 2A and Stage 2B construction of the Project.
 Specifically, this plan includes requirements regarding:

-- Obligations under the: - Heritage Act 1977 NSW (Heritage Act). - National Parks and Wildlife Act 1974 NSW (NPW Act) - Aboriginal and Torres Strait Islander Heritage Protection Act 1984 Cth (ATSHIP Act). - Coroner's Act 2009 NSW (CA Act). - Consistent methodology to manage unexpected heritage items (both Aboriginal and non-Aboriginal) that may be discovered during Stage 2A.
+- Obligations under the: - Heritage Act 1977 NSW (Heritage Act). - National Parks and Wildlife Act 1974 NSW (NPW Act). - Aboriginal and Torres Strait Islander Heritage Protection Act 1984 Cth (ATSHIP Act). - Coroner's Act 2009 NSW (CA Act). - Consistent methodology to manage unexpected heritage items (both Aboriginal and non-Aboriginal) that may be discovered during Stage 2A and Stage 2B.

-AIE and its contractors acknowledge the importance of managing unanticipated Aboriginal Heritage and non-Aboriginal Heritage items in the vicinity of the MBD Site Compound is paramount to the successful delivery of the construction phase of the Project.
-AIE is committed to ensuring this HUFP is reviewed and updated regularly to ensure its objectives are met and that the approval conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.
+AIE and its contractors acknowledge the importance of managing unanticipated Aboriginal Heritage and non-Aboriginal Heritage items in the vicinity of the Project site is paramount to the successful delivery of the construction phase of the Project.
+AIE is committed to ensuring this HUFP is implemented, reviewed, and updated regularly to ensure its objectives are met and that the approval conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.

-This HUFP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A works described in Section 2 of this HUFP.
+This HUFP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A and Stage 2B works described in Section 2 of this HUFP.
 The HUFP implementation and on-going development will be managed by the Project Team (refer to Section 3).